 Customer Representative means the person specified in clause 20(a) or such other person notified in writing by the Customer to the Supplier from time to time.

-Delivery Location has the meaning given in clause 7.2.
+Delivery Location (and alternatively Sold-To Location) has the meaning given in clause 7.1.

 Dispute has the meaning given in clause 18.2(a).